-Yom ha'atzmaut:
+Yom Ha'atzmaut:

 During the months of April and May, the students will learn about Israel and Jerusalem.
-The students will review aspects and symbols of a The State of Israel, (land, language, anthem, flag, symbol and IDF).
+The students will review aspects and symbols of The State of Israel, (land, language, anthem, flag, symbol and IDF).
 They will learn about the similarities between Israel's Independence Day and other Jewish holidays, and about the origins of the holidays (Torah, Megillah, Mishnah, Gemarah, Siddur).
-This year we will celebrate Yom Ha'atzmat at the Marlin's Stadium together with many other Jewish Day Schools.
+This year we will celebrate with dancing and fun activities related to Israel.